jaredloftus/profiles/ondeck/toufisaliba_toreview.md

 # Toufi Saliba

 ## Summary
 Toufi Saliba is the co-author of the TODA protocol.
-He is currently the CEO of PrivacyShell and TodaCorp Inc, and Chair at Association for Computing Machinery Practitioner Board Conference Committee (ACM PB CC).
+He is currently the CEO of PrivacyShell, and Chair at the Association for Computing Machinery Practitioner Board Conference Committee (ACM PB CC).

 ## Bio
-With a love for cryptography, decentralized computing, machine learning, algorithm, and artificial intelligence, Toufi Saliba is involved with a number of blockchain companies.
-He is currently the CEO of PrivacyShell and TodaCorp Inc. At PrivacyShell, a systematic approach is followed to build crypto-blockchain startups, such as TodaCorp, Cryptovideo, Cryptomotion, Re-verified, Cryptorance, and Finasafe.
-Saliba is the co-author of the TODA protocol.
-Together with Dann Toliver, he has written a whitepaper about the TODA protocol.
-Besides these positions, Saliba is Chair at ACM PB CC.
-And he is board member at nine other companies, and advisor to many tech startups.
-Saliba has appeared at different conferences as speaker or panel member, and has written articles about the possibilities of crypto-blockchain.
+With a love for cryptography and decentralized computing, Toufi Saliba is involved with a number of blockchain companies.
+He is currently the CEO of PrivacyShell, which builds crypto-blockchain startups, including TodaCorp, Cryptovideo, Cryptomotion, Re-verified, Cryptorance, and Finasafe.

-In 2017, TodaCorp Inc. entered a joint venture with Algorand LLC, resulting in Toda-Algorand where Saliba is executive chairman.
-This decentralized transaction platform provides online transaction systems without infrastructure investments and without transaction fees.
+Through his work as co-founder and now board member at TodaCorp, Saliba is the co-author of the TODA protocol, which is still in development.
+In 2017, TodaCorp entered into a joint venture with Algorand, the protocol authored by Silvio Micali.
+The resulting Toda-Algorand, where Saliba is executive chairman, will leverage both protocols within the same transaction platform, combining the ledger-less ease and scalability of cash payment systems with a flexible ledger-based technology

+Besides these positions, Saliba is Chair at the Association for Computing Machinery Practitioner Board Conference Committee (ACM PB CC).
+He also sits on the boards of nine other companies, and is an advisor to many tech startups.
+He is a conference speaker and has written articles about the possibilities of blockchain.

-Previously, Saliba has worked as CEO, CTO, and board member at WhoKnows Inc. Before that, he was de co-founder and CEO of Akatoo Inc., which got merged with Xperscore Inc. in 2012.
-And he was the CTO at CIT Artificial Intelligence Solutions Inc.
+Previously, Saliba worked as CEO, Chief Technology Officer (CTO), and board member at WhoKnows Inc. Before that, he was the co-founder and CEO of Akatoo Inc., which merged with Xperscore Inc. in 2012.
+He was also the CTO at CIT Artificial Intelligence Solutions Inc.

 ## Twitter
 twitter.com/toouufii